 - Bonds: You can buy and sell dozens of corporate and government bonds with Ally Invest.
 The standard bond trading commission is $1 per bond, minimum $10 per trade.
 Certain bonds have purchase minimums that may exceed this threshold, so be sure to read all pertinent fine print before placing a buy order.

 - ETFs: ETFs, or exchange-traded funds, look like mutual funds and trade like stocks.
 Like mutual funds, they’re strategically assembled baskets of equities and other financial instruments designed to achieve specific outcomes, such as mirroring the performance of an underlying index.
 Like mutual funds, ETFs have management fees and other expenses expressed cumulatively in each instrument’s expense ratio.
 Most index ETFs have low expense ratios, as little as 0.05% or 0.10% per year.
 Notably, Ally Invest doesn’t have transaction-fee-free ETFs, which are increasingly common elsewhere.
-The standard ETF commission here is $4.95 per trade.
+The standard ETF commission here is $4.95 per trade, but Ally Invest offers more than 500 commission-free ETFs.

 - Mutual Funds: Like ETFs, mutual funds are baskets of securities built to specific ends.
 Every mutual fund has an expense ratio, but funds built for passive investors (including index funds) generally have low ratios.
 Ally Invest has more than 12,000 load (fund fees charged on the front or back end separately from platform commissions and ongoing expenses) and no-load mutual funds.
 Ally Invest doesn’t have transaction-fee-free no-load mutual funds – the standard no-load fund commission here is $9.95.